liveryvideo/docs/docs/customer-video-api.md

 | Stream       | authorized to do all documented stream requests that involve a single stream.                                                          |

 ## Rate limits

+These API's are not ment to be used directly in frontend applications.
+Make sure a backend is put in between to cache the responses and prevent hitting the rate limits.

 The API calls are rate limited to 30 calls per minute per customer.
 This means that it combines the request count for all streams of a customer.